ChangfuXu/DEdgeAI/README.md

 # DEdgeAI Implementation
 This repo is an implementation of our paper "DEdgeAI: Latent Action Diffusion Scheduling for Edge-enabled Distributed AI-Generated Content", submitted to INFOCOM 2025.
 DEdgeAI is an edge-enabled distributed AIGC system that can orchestrate multiple ESs for expedited and resource-efficient AIGC processing.
-In this repo, we implement the proposed LAD-TS method, Baselines, and SD3-medium deployment in our paper.
+In this repo, we implement the proposed LAD-TS method, Baselines, and Refined SD3-medium deployment in our paper.

 ### Text-to-image with DEdgeAI
 <div align=center>